denten-books/plain-text/1-chapter.md

 universal machine.
 Specific machine may be configured to preform addition or multiplication.
-But the multiplication machine could not, for example, be reconfigured for another purpose, because the physical movement of its internals is fixed in some way.
+But the multiplication machine could not, for example, be reconfigured for another purpose, because the physical movement of its internals is fixed.
 The universal Turing machine *takes other machine configurations* as an input.
 Turing writes that "it is possible to invent a single machine which can compute any computable sequence" [@turing_computable_1937, 241].
 In being able to internalize configuration as symbol, the *universal* Turing machine can in effect imitate all other special-purpose Turing machines.
 The transition of symbols into machine states